 - Inherent flame resistance without using additives.

 - Good electrical properties remain stable within a wide range of temperatures and microwave frequencies.

-Automotive: Bezels, reflectors, thermostat housings, throttle bodies, transmission components, ignition components, fuses, ignition switches, solenoid bodies, gears, pump drives.
+Automotive: Bezels, reflectors, thermostat housings, throttle bodies, transmission components, ignition components, fuses, ignition switches, solenoid bodies, gears, and pump drives.

 Electrical and Electronics: Connectors, printed circuit boards, electrical switches & controls, motor parts, electronic chips, capacitors.

 Medical: Membrane applications, surgical instrument handles, instruments, non-implant prostheses.

 5. PAI (polyamide-imide)

 I’ve got the king of all high-strength plastics, PAI, with a tensile strength of 21000 psi (145 MPa) at the end of the list.
 It’s a strong and stiff material used at highly elevated temperatures where other materials would fail.
 It has impressive dimensional stability with a high coefficient of friction.
 That set of properties makes it suitable for applications with machining to tight tolerances.

 The common applications include chip test sockets, machinery parts, and aerospace components.